 Parents may express up to three (3) preferences, listing them in the order in which they would accept them.
 All preferences will be considered and where more than one school could be offered, the parents will be offered a place for their child at the higher ranked of the schools on their application.

-The Infant and Primary Schools covered by this policy are listed below, with their Published Admission Number (PAN).
-This is the number of children the school will admit in September 2023.
+Oakwood Primary School's Published Admission Number (PAN) is shown below.
+This is the number of children the school will admit in September 2024.